 A big source of germs on the airplane is the seat-back pocket.
 And, despite this, so many passengers plunge all of their personal belongings deep into the pocket as soon as they board.

-If you make sure your purse, briefcase or backpack is well organized, you can avoid using the seat-back pocket entirely.
-Instead, you’ll be able to stow your bag beneath the seat in front of you and easily reach for your phone, tablet, book… whatever you need without using the plane’s built-in — and widely used — storage.
+If you make sure to ready your purses, briefcase or backpack is well organized, you can avoid using the seat-back pocket entirely.
+Instead, you’ll be able to stow your bag beneath the seat in front of you and easily reach for your phone, tablet, book… whatever you need without using the plane’s built-in —and widely used —storage.

 6. Layer Your Clothes Well